Click here to download the 2024/2025 Impact Report Quarterly

 Catholic Charities

 Helps lower income families meet their basic needs for survival.
-Emergency rental and utility assistance as well as hygiene assistance are provided to eligible individuals to meet these basic needs.
+Emergency rental and utility assistance as well as hygiene items are provided to eligible individuals to meet their basic needs.

-Provides advocates for children who are victims of abuse and or neglect.
-Recruiting advocates that look like the children they are appointed to is a priority.
-Males, people of color and between the ages of 35 – 50 is the focus of this year’s recruiting process.
+Provides advocates for children who are victims of abuse and/or neglect.
+Recruiting advocates that look like the children they are appointed to is a priority

 Piedmont Library

-Provides homework assistance and a hot meal during the school year to approximately 25 – 30 students who struggle with food insecurity and need extra help with homewor
+Provides homework assistance and a hot meal during the school year to approximately 25-30 students who struggle with foo insecurity and need extra help with homework.